henriquepe/sumCalculator/README.md

 # Resume

-Sum calculator at your first version (v.1).
+Sum calculator at your second version (v.2).
-This is not working yet.
+Is already working.

+A simple summing calculator to simple math work's.

+This is one little more pessoal projects to improve my understanding and practice in JavaScript Language.

+If you want know how i did that and understand how easy is, please check the document of project and do it to with your own hands.
+Improvements and suggestions is always welcome.